viktordepomian/chat-application/README.md

-It says removed moongose, I mean Railway, because of trial.
-Do deploy it if you want to, works great.
+Go ahead and run it locally or deploy it.
+When local it will show 0 online, but when deployed it will be correct, even show who is online if you press the dropdown